matiashl27/3_Levels_Stage/wiring.md

 ![](images/prepare-electronics_2.jpg)
 ![](images/prepare-electronics_3.jpg)

+>?
+The 11mm spacers go only in the camera connection side

 * Use a [4mm spacer][Spacer-S](fromstep){qty: 4, cat:printedpart} in between the assembly and the bottom plate.
 * Place the assembly in the bottom plate and attach it to the surface using four [M3 nuts][M3 nut]{qty: 4}.
 A [needle-nose plier][Needle-nose plier] can be helpful to hold the nut.